huntabyte/bits-ui/sites/docs/content/components/select.md

 The `Select` component does not support multiple selections.
 If you're looking for a multi-select component, check out the [Listbox](/docs/components/listbox) component.

+## Select vs. Listbox

+Use `Select` as a drop-in replacement for `<select>`, supporting form auto-fill.
+Use `Listbox` for multi-select or custom single-select needs outside forms.
+For single-select within forms, prefer `Select`.

 <APISection {schemas} />